Norled

 The name Tide Sjø was first used by HSD Sjø AS after Hardanger Sunnhordlandske Dampskipsselskap had merged with Gaia Trafikk.
 In 2007 Tide Sjø merged with Stavangerske, its subsidiary Fjordservice and the Tide–Stavangerske joint venture Nor-Ferjer.
 After fissioning from Tide in December 2011, the company changed the name to Norled on 1 January 2012.

 Fleet

+Hydrogen powered ships

+Norled is adopting zero-emission technologies within its fleet of over 80 vessels.
+The company is modernizing its fleet to incorporate more low- and zero-emission vessels.
+In 2023, Norled launched the MF Hydra, the world's first liquid hydrogen powered ferry.